 (3) “Electric company” shall have the same meaning as provided in section 8 of An Act Making appropriations to provide for the expenses of the government of the District of Columbia for the fiscal year ending June thirtieth, nineteen hundred and fourteen, and for other purposes, approved March 4, 1913 (37 Stat.
 974; D.C.
 Official Code § 34-207).

-(4) “Customer” means a customer that:
+(4) “Eligible Customer” means a customer that:

 (A) Has notified the utility provider of an inability to pay all or a portion of the amount due as a result of the public health emergency;